Give a Year, Gain a Lifetime of Love

 What is the time commitment?

 The minimum volunteer commitment is 13 months.
-We require the commitment because it allows time for the volunteers and the children to form lasting relationships – longer commitments are encouraged.
+This length of time allows volunteers and the children to form lasting relationships.
+Longer commitments are encouraged.

 Do you accept short-term volunteers?